veebch/fob/README.md

 # Fob

-A few lines of code that will generate a small bmp qr code that can then be transferred to an epd keyfob, so you have a copy of the latest version of your certificate on your keychain.
+A few lines of code that will generate a small bmp qr code that can then be transferred to an epaper key-fob, so you have a copy of the latest version of your vaccination certificate on your key-chain.

 It uses one of these: LINK TO FOB.
 Tested on Swiss covid certificate only.